thehyve/delphyne/docs/custom_vocab.rst

 -----------------------

 Non-standard vocabulary data can be provided as tab-delimited (tsv) files.
-The file names must end with the name of the vocabulary table they should be inserted in (e.g. concept.tsv).
+The file names must end with the name of the vocabulary table they should be inserted into (e.g. concept.tsv).
 File name matching is case-insensitive.
+Each file is expected to contain a header with field names matching the column names of the database table the file maps to (in lowercase).
 Currently, target tables CONCEPT, CONCEPT_CLASS, and VOCABULARY are supported.

 The custom vocabulary files may contain data from one or more custom vocabularies.